NPellet/lambda-wrappers/README.md

     handled: yup.boolean()
   }));

-export type InterfaceHandler = APIGatewayCtrlInterface< typeof wrapperFactory >
+export type InterfaceHandler = CtrlInterfaceOf< typeof wrapperFactory >

 // Creating the handler and the configuration